MicrosoftDocs/win32/desktop-src/DirectShow/validatestringptr.md

-﻿---
+---
-Description: 'Verifies that the calling process has read access to a string.
-If not, the macro calls the DbgBreak macro.' ms.assetid: '749a8c22-7a4a-49c2-a214-fc64dc5a0202'
+Description: Verifies that the calling process has read access to a string.
+If not, the macro calls the DbgBreak macro. ms.assetid: 749a8c22-7a4a-49c2-a214-fc64dc5a0202
 title: ValidateStringPtr macro
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ValidateStringPtr macro